 Interview with Steve Tan – Family and Business Exemplar

-Persis Hoo (Business Development Director) had a chat with Steve Tan (not his real name) to find out more about his views towards passing down of values in his business and family.
-Steve is a former medical doctor turned Chairman and CEO of a public listed company and has been in the business for more than 30 years.
+Persis Hoo (heritance’s Business Development Director) chatted with Steve Tan (not his real name) to learn about his views towards passing down of values in his business and family.
+A former medical doctor turned Chairman and CEO of a public listed company, Steve has been in the business for more than 30 years.

 PH: Tell us more about yourself and your current role in the company.